abbreviatedman/the-books-of-everyone/scrape/notes.md

 ### Priorities

-- Why does Enyalius have two actors?
-Is one of them the corabund(sp?)?
-Is one of them Aengus?
 - Remove Past Quentin if he's the one from The 4-1-1.
 - Add the actor for S5's past Quentin.